 Overview and Objectives

 USAID/Uganda uses an integrated health system strengthening approach for primary health care, in line with Uganda’s Health Sector Strategic and Investment Plan.
 RHITES-N, Acholi is one of five USAID/Uganda activities focused on comprehensive regional health and HIV/AIDS programs.
-RHITES-N, Acholi is working to:
+RHITES-N, Acholi worked to:

-The five-year activity (2017-2022) is active in eight districts in northern Uganda – Amuru, Nwoya, Gulu, Pader, Lamwo, Kitgum, Omoro, and Agago – with an estimated total population of 1.8 million.
-Since inception in 2017, the activity has supported more than 330 health facilities.
+The activity (2017-2023) was active in eight districts in northern Uganda – Amuru, Nwoya, Gulu, Pader, Lamwo, Kitgum, Omoro, and Agago – with an estimated total population of 1.8 million.
+Since inception in 2017, the activity supported more than 330 health facilities.

 Achievements